Ighalo named on the bench as Manchester United battle Tottenham Hotspur | Goal.com

 His compatriot Serge Aurier earned his spot in Tottenham Hotspur’s starting XI – his 25th appearance in the English top-flight this term.

-Jose Mourinho's side are eighth in the league table 41 points after 29 matches, with four points behind fifth-placed Manchester United.
+Jose Mourinho's side are eighth on the league table 41 points after 29 matches, four points behind fifth-placed Manchester United.